ovh/docs/pages/platform/kubernetes-k8s/deploying-gpu-application/guide.en-gb.md

 ![GPU Node Pool](images/gpu-node-pool.png){.thumbnail}

-The GPU operator, that you will install, should run on Kubernetes nodes that are equipped with GPUs.
+The GPU operator that you will install should run on Kubernetes nodes that are equipped with GPUs.

 So you need to create a node pool with `t1` flavor type.

 If you already have an OVHcloud Kubernetes cluster with a node pool with `t1` flavor type, you can skip the following `Autoscaling GPU Node Pool creation` step.

 > [!warning]
 >GPU Virtual machines are extremely powerful and significantly more expensive than general purpose nodes.
 If you are usually using OVHcloud Public Cloud at small scale and/or are a new user, you may need to [raise your Public Cloud quota](https://docs.ovh.com/gb/en/public-cloud/increase-public-cloud-quota/) to enable access to those type of machines for your project.
-Also note that these machines are only available in some of our public cloud regions.
+Also note that these machines are only available in some of our Public Cloud regions.
 >

+## Instructions

 ### Autoscaling GPU Node Pool creation